d11wtq/gentoo-vm/README.md

 ## Provisioning

-On the first boot, the virtual machine is provisioned with babashka in order to install Docker and do some basic configuration.
+On the first boot, the virtual machine is provisioned with [Skittle](https://github.com/d11wtq/skittle) in order to install Docker and do some basic configuration.
 To re-provision the virtual machine at a later date:

     vagrant provision